Our Keynote Speakers include:

 Pål Andersen is Technical Director in the Solutions delivery organisation in Kongsberg Maritime.
 He is the Technical Manager for the delivery of the world’s first autonomous zero-emission container feeder, Yara Birkeland.
 Pål holds a MSc degree in Mechanical engineering.
 He has worked with world leading products in Kongsberg Defence & Aerospace, SAP, Kongsberg Protech Systems and Kongsberg Maritime within multiple industry domains (Space, Defence, Information Systems, Maritime) across multiple technical areas.

 Jens Henriksson is an Industrial PhD student working at Semcon within verification of machine learning for safety critical applications.
 The rapid development of autonomous system can partly be contributed to data driven algorithms such as deep neural networks.
 Different types of these networks have proven to generalize well for several different problem domains, such as object detection.
-For some use cases in safety critical applications the outcome of unintended behavior or missed activations can have severe consequences.
+For some use cases in safety critical applications the outcome of unintended behaviour or missed activations can have severe consequences.
 For classic algorithms there exist rigorous methods for safe development and testing, but not for data driven algorithms.
 To solve this, it is important to uncover how deep learning can be developed, verified and tested to achieve safe integration in safety critical applications.
 Jens Henriksson will tell you about his and Semcons research activities within this field.